noshoesnoshirtnoties/spqr-pavlov-services/README.md

 * "servus-publicus" is the discord bot

 ## requirements
-* a debian or ubuntu server with docker, accessible as root or with root privs
+* a debian or ubuntu server, accessible as root or with root privs
 * a mysqldb (see database_template.sql)
+* docker
+* python3

 ## config
 ### pavlov-server